anthony-meza/CFCFluxes/README.md

 # CFCFluxes

-Calculate air-sea fluxes of CFC-11 and CFC-12 according to OMIP protocols and Dutay (2002).
+Calculate air-sea fluxes of CFC-11 and CFC-12 according to OMIP protocols (Orr et al., 2017) and Dutay (2002).

 The CFC flux ($F$) is given by: